w3c/specberus/README.md

 ## Installation

-Specberus is a Node.js application, [distributed through npm](https://www.npmjs.com/package/specberus).
+Specberus is a [Node.js](https://nodejs.org/en/) application, [distributed through npm](https://www.npmjs.com/package/specberus).
 Alternatively, you can clone [the repository](https://github.com/w3c/specberus) and run:

     npm install -d

 In order to get all the dependencies installed.
-Naturally, this requires that you have a reasonably recent version of Node installed.
+Naturally, this requires that you have a reasonably recent version of Node.js installed.

 ## Running